neuroimaginador/fcaR/cran-comments.md

 * Default platforms using devtools::check_rhub().

 ## Comments
 This version addresses the issues in the previous (1.0.6) CRAN version.
+When tested using valgrind, no errors related to fcaR code are found.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.